 Skip links

-The Microcredentials Advocacy program is an initiative of Rights in Action with the collaboration of Infinite Education & Training, and is funded through the Micro-credentialing Program, powered by the Queensland Government’s Good people.
+The Fundamentals of Independent Disability Advocacy is an initiative of Rights in Action with the collaboration of Infinite Education & Training, and is funded through the Micro-credentialing Program, powered by the Queensland Government’s Good people.
 Good jobs: Queensland Workforce Strategy 2022-2032.

 Scan The QR Code below